Welcome to Lottoland

 8. Throw furniture through the window

-In Johannesburg, South Africa, New Year's Eve has left a lot of people feeling nervous about the big night.
+In Johannesburg, New Year's Eve has left a lot of people feeling nervous about the big night.
 Imagine that you are walking down the street and suddenly a nightstand collapses in front of you.
 Safe to say that would probably make you jump!

 But this story is far from fiction.
 While this is one of the most recent superstitions on our list, this beyond-dangerous fashion is catching on in South Africa.
 But is it in the name of good luck or just making a mess?